Dennis Jeans: Publications

 Jeans' research at the University of Sydney with economic geographer Mal Logan, (later Vice–Chancellor of Monash University), on the distribution of manufacturing in Sydney where they observed the rapid suburban expansion in the outskirts of the city, resulted in articles on population change in post-war Sydney and growth problems in Sydney’s new suburbs.

 Jeans then undertook research on the role of early colonial surveyors in the layout of NSW towns, using archives of the Crown Lands Department and extensive fieldwork trips.
 His major work as a result of this work was An Historical Geography of NSW to 1901.
 He was editor of Australian Geographer from 1968 to 1973, and editor of Australia: a geography (1977).
 A second edition expanded to two volumes in 1986 The Natural Environment and 1987 Space and Society.

 The collaboration with Birmingham and Jack produced two extensively illustrated, high quality publications aimed at enhancing the public appreciation of historical and industrial archaeology in Australia.
 Australian Pioneer Technology in 1979 and its sequel Industrial Archaeology in Australia, four years later helped establish the concepts and story of Australia’s unique industrial heritage in the public mind, after gestated in academia for some time.

 Worldcat records 36 works in 92 publication for Jeans.

 In the wake of the popular success of Australian Pioneer Technology the newly established Heritage Council of New South Wales commissioned Jeans and historian Peter Spearritt to research the evolution of the NSW landscape and prepare a short paper.
 The resulting project produces a substantial body of writing and photographs which led the Heritage Council to underwrite publication of Jeans and Spearritt's book The Open Air Museum: the cultural landscape of NSW.

 Jeans contribute the NSW chapter to The Heritage of Australia, The Illustrated Register of the National Estate.

 Honours

-Jeans was elected an Honorary Fellow of the Royal Australian Historical Society in 2005, A rare honour for a geographer.
+Jeans was elected an Honorary Fellow of the Royal Australian Historical Society in 2005, a rare honour for a geographer.

 Later life

-Ill health plagued him for many years, resulting in his taking early retirement in 1994.
-In his later years, although retired, he was taking historical geography beyond Immanuel Wallerstein’s world systems theory, linking capitalist transitions on Australia's periphery and engaging the ideas of Barthes, Baudrillard, de Certeau and Foucault.
+Ill health plagued him for many years, resulting in his early retirement in 1994.
+In his later years, although retired, he took historical geography beyond Immanuel Wallerstein’s world systems theory, linking capitalist transitions on Australia's periphery and engaging the ideas of Barthes, Baudrillard, de Certeau and Foucault.
 He was described as one of the most influential historical geographers of Australia [who] interpreted the landscapes of Australia in incisive new ways that perhaps only migrants could achieve in such an enlightened and expressive manner.

-Jeans died on 3 April 2020 leaving a wife, two brothers, sister and two children.
+Jeans died on 3 April 2020 leaving a wife, two brothers, a sister and two children.